Chemical Peels Specialist in Raleigh NC

 What to Expect During a Peel Appointment?

 Your experience begins with a personalized consultation, where we assess your skin condition and recommend the ideal type of peel for your needs.
 After cleansing and prepping the skin, we apply the acid solution for a few minutes.
-You may feel a tingling or warm sensation, which is normal and temporary.
-Once the solution is neutralized, we finish with soothing products and sun protection.
+It's common and transient to have a tingling or warm feeling.
+We conclude with sun protection and calming products after the fluid has been neutralized.

-Over the next few days, you may notice some flaking, dryness, or mild redness, this is part of the skin’s natural renewal process.
+As part of the skin's natural renewal process, you might experience minor flaking, dryness, or light redness over the course of the following few days.
 Most people return to normal activities right away, though it's important to follow aftercare instructions to protect your skin and ensure optimal results.

 Who Is a Good Candidate for a Chemical Peel?

-Chemical peels are suitable for most skin types and tones, especially when performed by trained professionals.
+Most skin tones and kinds can benefit from chemical peels, especially when done by qualified experts.
 You may be a great candidate if you have fine lines, dull skin, enlarged pores, acne, or uneven pigmentation.
 However, people with certain skin conditions like active infections, eczema, or rosacea should avoid peels unless approved by a dermatologist.

 At Citrine Skin & Lash Spa, we take a cautious approach for clients with deeper skin tones to avoid hyperpigmentation.
 We often recommend gentler peels combined with nourishing serums or LED therapy to safely improve skin clarity without irritation.